evandrocoan/QuickSettings/README.rst

 Preferences Editor
 ==================

-This is a editor, which allows you to browse and edit sublime preferences, without writing JSON files (at least in most cases).
+This is a editor, which allows you to browse and edit sublime preferences/settings, without writing JSON files (at least in most cases).

 In browser you see a list of preferences in form::